 Although I cared very little for grades for the most of my college life, this year changed my perception of grades.
 I finally understood that the grades are also equally important.
 I started 2017 with only one goal — getting good grades.
 I studied a lot in the first half of the year, and it is because of that time, I hold an excellent command over Computer Networks.
 If I have to choose any one semester for my placement, It would be 6th semester.

 I invested most of my time for preparation of campus placements in the mid of the year.
 Reading Data Structures and Algorithms have proven to be very beneficial for me.
-However, the way I studied Data Structures, hasn’t improved me a lot in real-world problem-solving skills.
+However, the way I studied Data Structures, hasn’t improved my skills in real-world problem-solving skills.

 I did not do exceptionally well in academics in the late half of the year.
 Partly because of the after placement and “Dude, it is fourth year” type of environment around me.
 My final year project did not go in the right direction, and it is one of the very few disappointments for me in 2017.

 It is one thing which I could never excel in my undergrad life.
 People say that coding is a skill and it requires practice.
 However, to continue doing that practice, one needs patience, that, unfortunately, I lack.
 This year continued to be the same as 2016.
 I could not overcome my fear of coding.
 I tried doing something different in the form of #100daysofcode, but couldn’t continue it after 20 days because of my preparations for campus placements.
 I have again started writing code on a regular basis in late December.
 Looking forward to code more frequently in 2018.